EdoardoBettazzi/fMRI-signal-extraction/README.md

 [--DCM ]
 ```

-In the output folder, the script will create a `bold_signals` directory containing, for each subject in the input dataset, a txt (and .mat, if specified in the command) file with the signal extracted for the specified ROIs from the provided atlas.
+In the output folder, the script will replicate the BIDS-formatted derivatives directory tree for each subject.
+Where the derivatives were stored in the original dataset,a txt (and .mat, if specified in the command) file is created, containing the signals extracted for the specified ROIs from the provided atlas.
 Moreover, if the optional parameter `--DCM` is present, a directory named `DCM_results` and a mat file containing a struct with network details and input/output paths for applying Dynamic Causal Modeling (DCM), are created in the same output directory.